-If you’re familiar with Roadside America and Atlas Obscura you’ll know both sites are dedicated to plotting out oddities all over these United States (think America’s largest ball of twine).
-Here are some more unusual Finger Lakes, Western New York and Rochester-area roadside attractions that will make for an interesting day trip.
+If you’re familiar with Roadside America and Atlas Obscura you’ll know both sites are dedicated to plotting out odd roadside attractions all over these United States (think America’s largest ball of twine).

 2. The Mushroom House

 Private property but still great roadside-eye-candy!
 Located on the way to, but just outside, Powder Mills Park.
 Designed by James H. Johnson, the architect of The Liberty Pole and Phillis Wheatley Community Library.

 Speaking of the Liberty Pole, the current pole is the 3rd iteration, erected in 1965.
 The original pole first stood here in 1846.

 4. Phillis Wheatley Community Library

 And, speaking of the Phillis Wheatley Community Library, it was build in 1971.
 The library is named for Phillis Wheatley (c.
 1753 – 1784).
 She was the first published African-American woman and first published African-American poet.
 You’ll also enjoy the beautiful street art around the building.

 Have you ever found yourself driving along an average country road, turned a corner or crested a hill or cleared a hedgerow to see something completely unexpected?
 That’s how most folks stumble upon Wat Pa Lao Buddhadham on Martin Rd in West Henrietta, NY.
 Here’s the story of one person’s journey to discover more about it.

 While you are visiting the Susan B. Anthony Museum & House, walk down Madison Street to Susan B. Anthony Square.